-There are thousands of board games out there, some of them good and some of them not.
-What there definitely is though, are some fantastic best board games about trees.
-Maybe it is making the education of trees and nature a little more fun, maybe it focuses on their beauty or maybe it is just about something magical and familiar to us.
+The definitive ranked list of the best board games about trees.
+This category spans many genres and perspectives, from making the education of trees and nature a little more fun, maybe it focuses on their beauty or maybe it is just about something magical and familiar to us.
 There are plenty of great options for board gamers of all ages and intensity levels.
 This is our list of the best board games about trees.

 OTHER ARTICLES LIKE THIS: 10 Best Animal Board Games | 10 Best Abstract Strategy Board Games | 10 Best Party Board Games | 10 Best Dice Board Games | 10 Best Western Board Games

 This is the first of few titles on the list of best board games about trees that are very targeted at kids.
 In Enchanted Forest, one treasure is hidden under each tree in the forest.
 As you move from tree to tree, you get to peek at the treasures you find.
 Can you remember where each one is hidden?